-In October Dr. Ahmad Naser Sarmast, the Founder of Afghanistan National Institute of Music, will visit Northern Ireland as a guest speaker at the Conversations Festival Mount Stewart also to develop plans with Beyond Skin regarding bringing the Afghan Women’s Orchestra (Ensemble Zohra) to Northern Ireland in 2018.
+In October Dr. Ahmad Naser Sarmast, the Founder of Afghanistan National Institute of Music, will visit Northern Ireland as a guest speaker at the Conversations Festival Mount Stewart ,(14 & 15 October), Inclusion Cafe Youth Event Portrush (17th October) and a schools event in Lisburn 16th October.
+The visit is also to develop plans with Beyond Skin regarding bringing the Afghan Women’s Orchestra (Ensemble Zohra) to Northern Ireland in 2018.
+Dr. Sarmast will also take time to visit some schools and youth groups during his visit.

 At the Conversations event Dr. Sarmast will share a platform alongside Shalini Wickramasuriya of The Music Project in Sri Lanka, (a partner of Beyond Skin) to discuss the use of orchestras to overcome conflict.

-“The Conversations festival at Mount Stewart was the perfect opportunity to bring over Dr, Sarmast, to inspire people here and as part of the developing plans with Esemble Zohra.
+“The Conversations festival at Mount Stewart was the perfect opportunity to bring over Dr, Sarmast to inspire people here and as part of the developing plans with Ensemble Zohra.
 We are also excited about facilitating the meeting with Dr. Sarmast and Shalini from The Music Project Sri Lanka, which in no doubt will harvest future collaborations ” – Darren Ferguson

 Dr. Ahmad Naser Sarmast, a recipient of the Honorary Membership Award of the Royal Philharmonic Society of the UK, is the Founder and Director of the Afghanistan National Institute of Music (ANIM).
 A visionary cultural leader and figure, Dr Sarmast is an advocate for music education and strong believer in the power of music as a force in bringing about social changes, transforming lives, and connecting nations and civilizations.